Resident Return Visas & Australian Citizenship

 Can I still get a RRV if my permanent visa has expired?

-There are options for ‘former permanent residents’ – those overseas who have let their visas expire – to apply for a RRV if certain additional criteria are met.
+Yes.
+Applicants who no longer hold a valid permanent visa can apply for a RRV if additional criteria are met.
 These criteria relate to time spent both inside and outside Australia, reasons for travelling overseas, and any urgent need to return to Australia.

 How do I apply for Australian citizenship?